Yaffle/EventSource/README.md

   Server-side requirements:

-  When "server push" not supported, "Polling" HTTP Header is sended on each request to tell your server side script to close connection after sending a data.
+  When "server push" not supported, "X-Requested-With" HTTP Header is sended on each request to tell your server side script to close connection after sending a data.
   XDomainRequest sends "Last-Event-ID" with POST body (XDomainRequest object does not have a setRequestHeader method)